GSA/digitalgov.gov/content/posts/2014-07-17-femas-responsive-disaster-assistance-website-helps-survivors-find-apply-for-aid.md

 ---
-url: /2014/07/17/femas-responsive-disaster-assistance-website-helps-survivors-find-apply-for-aid/
 date: 2014-07-17 10:41:27 -0400
 title: 'FEMA&#8217;s Responsive Disaster Assistance Website Helps Survivors Find, Apply for Aid'
 summary: ' Hurricane Arthur, the first named storm of the 2014 Atlantic hurricane season, made landfall in North Carolina, July 3, as a Category 2 hurricane.
 It was no Sandy, but Arthur nevertheless reminds us to be prepared now and always.
-As we say at NOAA, &#8220;It only takes one.&#8221; That &#8220;one&#8221; could'
+As we say at NOAA, &#8220;It only takes one.&#8221; That &#8220;one&#8221;'
 categories:
   - Mobile
 tag: